 A footnote can be attached to any item in a table.
 To add a footnote:

-- ► Click a title, cell, or caption within an activated pivot table. - ► From the Insert menu choose Footnote.
+- Click a title, cell, or caption within an activated pivot table. - ► From the Insert menu choose Footnote. - ▶ Insert the footnote text in the provided area.

 To hide or show a caption

 To hide a caption: